 But how do you approach these different threats?

-What are the common physical security threats?
 BBRSS has many methods and products to protect your business, building, facility, or warehouse during physical security scenarios.
-Understanding the nature of each allows for situational awareness and scenario specific improvements.
+Understanding the nature of each allows for situational awareness and scenario-specific improvements.
 Security is fluid and locating areas of improvement is a continuous endeavor.

 This type of threat is almost impossible to prepare for; however, every attempt should be made to do so.
-The broad scope of natural disasters, from earthquakes and floods to wildfires, require the development of scenario specific protocols.
+The broad scope of natural disasters, from earthquakes and floods to wildfires, requires scenario-specific protocols.